MarkRBest/markrbest.github.io/_posts/2020-12-06-savisky-golay-swings-points.md

 It can be seen in an up leg there is a positive skew and vica versa in a down leg.
+This information alone is not that useful since if you dont know the current market state then its impossible to know what is likely to happen.
-This is nothing that is that incredible but it would be interesting to use the information about these unconditional distributions to test
+It would be interesting to use the information about these unconditional distributions to test what the likely state of the market is.

 $$ Pr(state | return) $$

 I have not looked at predicting market state given returns but this would be a promising follow up analysis.

 [wiki-golay]: https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter